4 min read

 3. The Auditor has to prepare himself before the audit: He/she has to read carefully all the applicable documentation like quality procedures , applicable standards, contractual requirements, Method Statements, ITPs and any other relevant document.

-4. It is preferable if the Audit is performed by 2 persons: One Lead Auditor and one helper, witness or specialist.
+4. It is preferable if the Audit is performed by 2 persons: One Lead Auditor and one assistant, witness or specialist.
 The more eyes see the evidence, the better and more objective the output will be.

 5. There has to be objective evidence for every finding (conforming or non-conforming): photos, photocopies of documents and records (today’s digital cameras with high resolution make it easier to just take a picture of the document instead of photocopying), digital records, files and anything else that might be useful to support a finding.